 Of course the first place I wanted to see was the Princeton University Art Museum.
 I went with a friend, because good friends make everything better!
 The museum was not what I expected.
 Mainly because the name of Princeton University carries a certain weight, an expectation.
 The museum was actually a lot smaller then I imagined.
 We were able to see everything in about an hour.
 They have some wonderful pieces that span several times in history.
 You can read about exactly what art works they have on their WEBSITE.
 I enjoy looking at art.
 When I like a piece of art I can stand there for a while and truly enjoy myself.
 My seven year old is not so much into that idea, so we had to keep on moving.
 Even though it was not something he normally likes, I am glad he went there.
 Some of the art he saw he liked, and some he disliked, which to me is equally important.
 As long as he thought about what he saw, whether it was a negative or positive, I think it was a great experience for him.

-There is also a list of upcoming exhibitions that you can see on their website, and I am looking forward to The Pearlman Foundation Exhibit of Impressionist and Post Impressionist Paintings that starts in September 2015.
+There is also a list of upcoming exhibitions that you can see on their website, and I am looking forward to quite a few.
 I forgot to mention, while the museum entrance is free, donations at the door are always welcome.

 We also had a chance to go for a walk on the campus.
 I have never been to Princeton before, even though I have lived in NJ for almost 20 years.
 I did, however, have a lot of expectations, and it was a very interesting experience.
 It was, again, smaller then I anticipated, but so beautiful.
 The place has so much history, and I found it incredibly intriguing.
 It has a rhythm and a breath.
 I loved taking photos there, and am looking forward to taking more photos in different times of year, and different weather conditions.
 As soon as spring is here, I am going there for a picnic and to explore some more.
 Here are a few photos from our walk on a clear winter day: